 Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo, including the extension of the second HOV lane from El Toro Road to Alicia Parkway.
-Major activities this quarter included continued coordination with Caltrans, Orange County Parks and Orange County Flood Control regarding the planned work at Aliso Creek.
-Further coordination with the Army Corps of Engineers and the State Department of Fish and Wildlife.
-In this quarter the Design consultant received the second round of comments from Caltrans regarding the final ROW mapping, (previously submitted in April 2018).
-Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, signifying a delay of over three months beyond the original schedule.
+Major activities this quarter included continued coordination with Caltrans, Orange County Parks and Orange County Flood Control regarding the planned work at Aliso Creek and coordination with the Army Corps of Engineers and the State Department of Fish and Wildlife.
+In this quarter, the Design consultant received the third round of comments from Caltrans regarding the final ROW mapping, (originally submitted in April 2018).
+Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, due to a delay of over 12 months beyond the original schedule.
 The 100 percent Design Submittal is now anticipated for April 2019.
-On March 21, 2018, the CTC approved the 2018 STIP update and programmed approximately \$31.166 million over Orange County's share target.
-STIP funds increased from \$58.911 million to \$69.111 million for this segment, but the segment is programmed in the STIP three years later than requested.
+The 2018 STIP increased STIP funds from \$58.9 million to \$69.1 million for this segment, but the segment is programmed in the STIP three years later than requested.
 Staff will work with the CTC staff and Caltrans to seek methods to maintain the existing schedule.
-This is the first STIP cycle in more than ten years which allowed advancement of future STIP cycle funds to be used for pre-construction activities, enabled due to the passage of SB 1.